 Since its purchase of Redbox in 2008, the company rapidly evolved from a one-product business -- offering just coin-counting services -- to one that offers a variety of products and services.
 Indeed, its tiny New Ventures segment is a laboratory of sorts for the development and acquisition of new automated retail concepts.
-It has grown primarily through acquisitions and is said to be exploring the sale of beauty products.
+It has grown primarily through acquisitions, including ecoATM in 2013, and is said to be exploring the sale of beauty products.
 Still, its acquisitions have not been nearly as successful as Redbox, which now accounts for more than 85% of the company's total revenue.

 Focusing on its top-earning divisions, the company has been exiting less profitable enterprises.
 In 2013 the company abandoned several concepts in its New Ventures segment, including Rubi Coffe, Crisp Market, and Star Studio.
 After extending its Redbox Tickets pilot project from Philadelphia to Los Angeles, the company shelved it as well.